fbeilstein/machine_learning/next_iteration.md

 # PCA
 - [ ] Add visualization as in http://setosa.io/ev/principal-component-analysis/
+- [ ] Use idea with finding dissimilar image from https://dou.ua/lenta/articles/computer-vision-magic/

 # Manifold learning
 - [ ] Visualize surface (do Delaune triangulation and draw as a bunch of triangles)